bampli/ts-jison/packages/parser-generator/README.md

 * [common](../common) - functions needed by parser and lexer

 ## Jison file structure
 By convention, a Jison grammar file has a `.jison` extension.
+Unlike [Bison/Flex](http://dinosaur.compilertools.net/bison/bison_4.html), a single file can hold both the parsing grammar and lexing rules.
 The grammar file includes:
 1. a section of verbatim input in `%{...%}` to include in the output file,
 2. lexer directives,
 3. a `%%` demarcation,